diofant/diofant/docs/tutorial/basic_operations.rst

    x**(x**(x**x))

-   The second is if we want to perform a very controlled simplification, or perhaps a simplification that SymPy is otherwise unable to do.
+   The second is if we want to perform a very controlled simplification, or perhaps a simplification that Diofant is otherwise unable to do.
 For example, say we have `\sin(2x) + \cos(2x)`, and we want to replace `\sin(2x)` with `2\sin(x)\cos(x)`.
 As we will learn later, the function ``expand_trig`` does this.
 However, this function will also expand